 Slater’s claim was amplified in a separate post published by a separate “religious” group, the Center for Family & Human Rights.
 That group, much like Slater’s organization, would go on to attempt a right-wing power grab abroad, alongside similar-minded “pro-life” groups.
 As The Daily Beast reported in 2017:

 At the UN, these groups have formed an unholy alliance with the likes of Iran, Saudi Arabia, Russia, Pakistan, and several African nations to advance a radical “family” agenda that favors what they call the “natural family” and denies any recognition to everyone else: single-parent families, LGBT people, and, most of all, women.
 Last year, these 25 countries formed an umbrella, the Group of Friends of the Family (GoFF).

 The ironies are rich.
 The same right-wing that ostensibly opposes the United Nations and long railed against Russia is now firmly embedded within both.
 Although allied with various anti-Muslim preachers in the United States, these groups are cozying up to Iran.
 And although preaching “religious liberty” in the U.S., they are allied with some of the world’s worst oppressors of Christians and other religious minorities at the UN.

-The Girl Scouts of the USA sent us this statement:
+A spokesperson for the Girl Scouts of the USA refuted Slater’s allegation to us in a statement: